csiro-robotics/fn_mechanisms/README.md

 ```

 ## Acknowledgement
 This code builds upon the [detectron2 repository](https://github.com/facebookresearch/detectron2).
-Please also acknowledge detectron2 if you use this repository.
+Please also acknowledge detectron2 if you use their repository.